 What’s Better Than a List of Consequences for Bad Behavior?

 Well, I’m sorry, but I won’t give you one.
 I will, however, give you something better.
-This is going to be one of those, “teach a man to fish” kinda lessons.
+This is going to be one of those, “teach a man to fish” sort of lessons.
 From me to you.

-Because while I could give you list after list of possible consequences for your child – until you get it deep down inside, it won’t make a difference.
+Because while I could give you list after list of possible consequences for kids – until you get it deep down inside, it won’t make a difference.

 Your family is different than mine.
 And mine is different from the neighbors.
 And theirs different from the other.
 Taking away screens won’t help you if you don’t allow screen time.
 Taking away dessert after dinner won’t help you if you don’t do sweets every day.

 No, the truth is my list of age-appropriate consequences for a child is going to look different than your list, and the list of your neighbor.
 The important thing then… is that you HAVE a list.
-And the more important thing than that is that you ENFORCE the list!
+More important than that is that you have a training, regulation, and discipline plan.
+And even more important than that is that you ENFORCE and implement all four.

 And that, my friend, is where I can help you!

 Get out your pen and paper, because we’re going to do some work!
 It’ll be fun and empowering work.
 It won’t take that long.
-And when you’re done, you’ll feel so freakin’ confident in your good parenting efforts, you’ll need to give yourself a little pat on the back!
+And when you’re done, you’ll breathe a sigh of relief, have a new found parenting confidence and be ready the next time problematic behaviors arise.

 #1.
 Make a list.